dwoods447/vue-job-portal/README.md

-# vue-client

 # Online Job Portal
-A simple job portal built Vue.js / Express.js and Sequelize
+A simple job portal built Vue.js / Express.js and Sequelize ** i.
-  i.
 Jobseekers are able to register, search, and apply for jobs, and also add job to favorites.
-Jobseekers must create a jobseeker profile after registration. ii.
+Jobseekers must create a jobseeker profile after registration.
+  ** ii.
 Employers are able to register, create, edit, and post new jobs, and view applicants.
 Employers must create a employer profile after registration.
 ## Setup
 You need to have Node Js installed